-With more of us choosing to decorate with plants, we wanted to find out which houseplants are starting to take over our homes, so we took a look at the past ten years of Google search data to find out which plants we love the most in 2020 and which ones you might expect to find in homes.
+With more of us choosing to decorate with plants and have fresh flowers delivered, we wanted to find out which houseplants are starting to take over our homes, so we took a look at the past ten years of Google search data to find out which plants we love the most in 2020 and which ones you might expect to find in homes.

 Looking at the search interest from 2010-2015 and comparing that to the interest in 2015-2020, we can clearly see that houseplants have skyrocketed in popularity, but which houseplants have had the biggest jump?

 It seems as though 2020 is the year of the cactus, with three of the top five houseplants with the biggest popularity increases being different types of cacti - the Fishbone Cactus, Bunny Ear Cactus, and Mistletoe Cactus.
 These plants are, after all, pretty low maintenance, so they’re an excellent choice for amateur green fingers’.

 Also in the top five are the Blue Star Fern, an easy-care plant with a blue-green hue, and Velvet Calathea, a plant with waxy leaves and red stems.

 These houseplants have all seen huge increases in popularity since 2010, with the Fishbone Cactus jumping by more than 2,280%.
 So while you may not have seen many of these plants in homes ten years ago, you might just spot them far more often in 2020.